 What Causes Speakers To Crackle When The Volume Is Changed?

-Speakers will most commonly crackle especially when you attempt to change volume but something interrupts the electrical current.
+Speakers will most commonly crackle especially when you attempt to change the volume but something interrupts the electrical current.

 Remember, speakers are simply electrical transducers.
 They convert audio signals in the form of electrical energy into sound.
 Sound signals are electrical signals with alternating current.
 The signal produces a pop or crackle from the speaker when interrupted.